YU000jp/logseq-plugin-left-sidebar-enhance/readme.md

 ### Usage

-- Table of Contents: When opening any page, the TOC automatically appears in the left sidebar menu.
+- Page Outline: When opening any page, the TOC automatically appears in the left sidebar menu.
    - How it works:
       > Automatically detects both Markdown (#) and Logseq DB format headers
       - Updates automatically when content changes